greglank/greglank.github.io/parser.md

 ### The Take-Away Message

 This project uses Python and a SQLite database to convert poker hands and actions into a recorded format that can be stored, accessed, and queried.
-The database currently provides for analysis through SQLite queries and Tableau visualization, with plans for additional input and output functionality.
+The database currently provides for analysis through SQL queries and Tableau visualization, with plans for additional input and output functionality.